marofmar/Udacity_CloudDevOpsEngineer/100days_of_udacity.md

 #### Day 04: March 26 2020
 * Need to review from the basics..., starting to review Cloud Fundamentals lectures
 * Lesson 1: Cloud computing

+#### Day 05: March 27 2020
+* Working on Lesson2: Foundational & Compute service
+* I have took the same lectures few weeks ago, but how can I forget this much in that short time period!
+In short, I am LEARNING!